normanwongcl/aws-infrastructure-2/README.md

 A simple CI workflow using CodePipeline and Codebuild: https://aws.amazon.com/quickstart/architecture/cicd-taskcat/ has been deployed in AWS and automatically perform **functional testing and linting checks** on the cloudformation templates using the **TaskCat** configuration described in the **.taskcat.yml** file.
 The CI workflow will automatically merge the **test branch into master** if all the tests passes.

+## Goals
+- The aim of this project was for me to learn how to build out a complicated infrastructre project from scratch during my free time.
+- To use this project as future reference material for myself.

 ## Overview

 ![infrastructure-overview](images/overview.png)